kadetat/sphinx-template/source/paper/index.rst

     Web Application, 2019 JetBrains Python Developers Survey

-* Intro to Various Django features which makes Django popular and gives Django the advantage over other Python frameworks

-    * Framework
-    * ORM
-    * Out of the box extra features

 So what makes Django a clear top 2 favorite in Python frameworks for developers?
 First, Django forces a consistent app structure (MVT) that we will quickly explain.
 Also, when looking into Django, you'll quickly find that Django has